Hudson Yards (development): Construction and opening

+2020s to present

-COVID-19 pandemic
+COVID-19 pandemic and recovery

-The Edge observation deck on the 100th floor of 30 Hudson Yards had opened on March 11, 2020, but the onset of the COVID-19 pandemic in New York City caused Related to close Edge two days later.
+Edge observation deck on the 100th floor of 30 Hudson Yards had opened on March 11, 2020, but the onset of the COVID-19 pandemic in New York City caused Related to close Edge two days later.
 The restaurant on the 101st floor of the same building, Peak, also opened on March 11 but closed the following day after a staff member contracted COVID-19.
 In April 2020, The Wall Street Journal reported that condominium sales had slowed due to the pandemic.
 The Journal also noted a downturn in retail rent collections at the development.
 This decline occurred in part due to unique contracts between Related and its tenants, which meant the developer collected income based on sales, rather than traditional fixed payments.
 In May 2020, the Financial Times noted the development had become a "ghost town".

 The Wall Street Journal reported in July that the Hudson Yards Neiman Marcus location, the flagship of the development's retail offerings, would close.
 Related opted to turn the Neiman Marcus store into offices instead of a store.
-Thomas Keller closed his restaurant in the complex in August 2020.
+Thomas Keller closed his TAK restaurant in the complex in August 2020.
 The Hudson Yards mall reopened in September 2020, though Bloomberg noted few visitors.
 The Edge observation deck also reopened that month.
-Despite the closures, Barclays reportedly considered Hudson Yards as a location for a new American headquarters in late 2020.
-Additionally, BlackRock indicated in early 2021 that it still intended to move its headquarters to 50 Hudson Yards in 2022 or 2023.
-Due to the financial problems caused by the pandemic, Related has sought a low-interest loan from the Department of Transportation to cap the western yard, the first step in beginning the project's second phase.